MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - This account is assigned to the WSS_CONTENT_APPLICATION_POOLS role that is associated with the SharePoint_Admin content database.

-- The application pool accounts for web applications are assigned to the SP_DATA_ACCESS role for the content databases
+- The application pool accounts for web applications are assigned to the SPDataAccess role for the content databases

 ### Other application pool accounts